clarin-eric/VirtualCollectionRegistry/doc/README.txt

 Ensure that a user entry exists in tomcat-users.xml and that it has role "vcr":
 <user password="tomcat" roles="vcr" username="tomcat"/>

+Note: in dev environment the role is named "dev" and the available users are:
+"user1:user1" and "admin1:admin1".

 To shibbolize this application, the following steps are required:

 1. Use the shibboleth version of web.xml called 'web-shib.xml' instead of